makogan02/cse15l-lab-reports/Lab4.md

 ![image](step6.png)

 ## Step 7 ##
 I typed "vim ListExamples.java" and pressed &lt;enter&gt;.
 I typed "/index1" to search for all instances of index1 in the file.
 I then pressed &lt;enter&gt;&lt;n&gt;&lt;n&gt;&lt;n&gt;&lt;n&gt;&lt;n&gt;&lt;n&gt;&lt;n&gt;&lt;n&gt;.
 This way I navigated through all the instances of "index1" in the file.
 The instance I needed was 8 instances down from the first appearance of "index1".
 I then pressed &lt;l&gt;&lt;l&gt;&lt;l&gt;&lt;l&gt;&lt;l&gt; until the cursos was on 1".
-I then pressed <x> to delete the character "1" and pressed <i> to entr insert mode.
-Finally I pressed <2> to insert "2" and pressed &lt;esc&gt; to go out of insert mode.
+I then pressed &lt;x&gt; to delete the character "1" and pressed &lt;i&gt; to enter insert mode.
+Finally I pressed &lt;2&gt; to insert "2" and pressed &lt;esc&gt; to go out of insert mode.
 I then typed ":wq" and pressed &lt;enter&gt; to save the changes and exit vim.

 ![image](step7.png)